Darkpaster/Darkpaster.github.io/src/content/topics/en/cognition/cognitive-biases.md

 -   **How to recognize:**
   -   If, after making a decision, you suddenly start finding new pros in your choice and cons in the alternatives, this mechanism may have been activated.
-  -   Try to honestly assess the shortcomings of your choice—they haven't disappeared.
+  -   Try to honestly assess the shortcomings of your choice — they haven't disappeared.
   -   Remember that this effect helps you feel more confident in your decisions but can prevent you from learning from your mistakes.

 #### **Selective Perception**